Can you please help me out with something? If an employee is entitled to 12 CLs and 15 ELs annually, how should we divide them for each month?

 Dear Friend,

-Unable to understand why you want to divide EL month wise.
-If you divide it would be 1.25 per month, Fortunately the quantum of CL is 12 if it is 9 then it would be .75 day per month.
-If you are HR professional understand what is the leave eligibility of the employee as per your Company leave rule or any document related to Leave.
-In most of the companies casual leave can be availed 1/2 day to 3 days maximum in a month, intervening holidays / weekly offs are going to be part of leave.
-No employee can avail more than 50% of casual leaves before June 30th and remaining after 1st July of every year.
-CL can not be clubbed with any other type of leave.
-Balance CLs are neither en-cashed nor carry forward.
-CL to be availed with prior permission / intimation and in extra-ordinary cases the employee to communicate to his immediate superior over phone or by other means and should get approved on his return for duty failing which it shall be presumed that the employee is absent on that particular / all the days where he is away from duty and suitable disciplinary action shall be initiated.
+I am unable to understand why you want to divide EL month-wise.
+If you divide it, it would be 1.25 per month.
+Fortunately, the quantum of CL is 12.
+If it is 9, then it would be 0.75 days per month.
+If you are an HR professional, understand what the leave eligibility of the employee is as per your company's leave rule or any document related to leave.
+In most companies, casual leave can be availed for half a day to a maximum of 3 days in a month; intervening holidays/weekly offs are considered part of leave.
+No employee can avail more than 50% of casual leaves before June 30th, and the remaining after 1st July of every year.
+CL cannot be clubbed with any other type of leave.
+Balance CLs are neither encashed nor carried forward.
+CL needs to be availed with prior permission/intimation.
+In extraordinary cases, the employee must communicate with their immediate superior over the phone or by other means and should get approval upon their return for duty.
+Failing to do so shall be presumed that the employee is absent on those particular/all the days they are away from duty, and suitable disciplinary action shall be initiated.

-As far as EL is concerned a maximum of 3 times employee can avail and balance leaves can be en-cashed at the time of his separation from his services.
-In general granting a minimum of 4 days is the practice across industries, 15 days advance permission is required and this varies industry to industry.
-Basing on the exigencies the employee is allowed to avail the total number of ELs to his credit.
-Balance ELs can be carry forward.
-Intervening Holidays, Weekly offs are not going to be part of EL.
-In some organizations EL en-cashment will be available.
+Regarding EL, a maximum of 3 times an employee can avail, and balance leaves can be encashed at the time of their separation from services.
+In general, granting a minimum of 4 days is the practice across industries.
+Fifteen days advance permission is required, and this varies from industry to industry.
+Based on the exigencies, the employee is allowed to avail the total number of ELs to their credit.
+Balance ELs can be carried forward.
+Intervening holidays and weekly offs are not considered part of EL.
+In some organizations, EL encashment will be available.

-All the above are general and it varies from Industry to industry basing on their rules, policies, understandings & agreements etc.,
+All the above are general and vary from industry to industry based on their rules, policies, understandings, and agreements, etc.

 Kamesh